 Point Features

-For Areas covered by S-102 only, a value for the attribute valueOfSounding shall be taken from the S-102 grid cell extents which intersects the point feature.
+For Areas covered by S-102 only, a value for the attribute valueOfSounding must be taken from the S-102 grid cell extents which intersects the point feature.

 For Areas covered by S-102 and S-104, the value for attribute valueOfSounding is taken from the S-102 grid cell extents which intersect the point feature.
 WLA is then applied to this value using S-104 records selected from the S-104 grid cell intersecting the point feature.
 The S-104 value selected is as defined in sections C-4-2.5, C-4-2.6 and C-4-2.7.